Natural gas is a reliable energy for many household needs like cooking, heating water, drying clothes or heating or cooling your home.

 Follow these helpful tips for continued safe use and enjoyment of your appliances.
-If you'd prefer, this information is also available as a one page PDF.
-(Esta información de seguridad para el gas natural está disponible en español.)
+Esta información de seguridad para el gas natural está disponible en español.

 Hire a professional.

 Always use a licensed professional to

 install or repair any gas appliances.

 Look for a clear blue flame.